Part 1: ROS & Linux Basics

 - The

-node is currently publishing (i.e. writing data) to the/cmd_vel
+/turtlebot3_teleop_keyboardnode is currently publishing (i.e. writing data) to the/cmd_veltopic, confirming what we saw from therqt_graphnode before. - The

 The type of message used by the